sergiusdell75/Coursera_Capstone/README.md

 # Methodology

-The part consists of two subparts: descriptive data analysis and modeling and evaluation.
+The part consists of two subparts: descriptive data analysis and inference statistics, modeling and evaluation.

 #### Descriptive data analysis:

-#### Modeling and Evaluation: Prediction of crime.
+#### Modeling and Evaluation:

+Prediction of crime.
 Clustering based on 4 factors.
 Prediction

 # Deployment and results